Skip to content

 16. Participate in free walking tours

-Not only does a free walking tour allow you to explore the local area, but it also allows you the chance to meet other travelers and potentially form friendships when you are backpacking solo.
+Not only does a free walking tour allow you to explore the local area, but it also allows you to meet other travelers and potentially form friendships when you are backpacking solo.
 It’s worth noting that while the tours are complimentary, it is customary to tip your guide in gratitude for their hard work.

 17. Visit hidden Gjipe Beach